Stewart-Companies/Tinyboard/README.md

 Tinyboard is a free light-weight, fast, highly configurable and user-friendly imageboard software package.
 It is written in PHP and has few dependencies.

+The original repository by savetheinternet has not been approving pull requests and is assumed to have lost their commitment to the Tinyboard project.

 Requirements
 ------------
 1. PHP >= 5.3